haifeng2013/rollup-plugin-bundle-html/README.md

 - template: Required. the path of the template file, it should be a html file.
 - filename: Optional. the name of the result html file, if omitted, the template name will be used.
-- ignoredFiles: Optional.
+- exclude: Optional.
 An array containing all files to ignore when scanning the build directory.
   Specifying a directory name will make all children files ignored.
+- inline: Optional.
+The files content will be directly inlined into the html.
+- minifyCss: Optional.
+This options apply only if inline options is set to true, and if css files are present in the bundle directory. the css will be minified with "clean-css" before being appended to the `<head>` of the document.
 - externals: Optional. a list of files which will be insert into the resule html.
 The file should be a valid url.
   - externals.file: file path.